jiang18/mph/grm.md

 ---

+## GRM list
+The GRM list file is a text file listing GRMs, like the example one, **chr.grms.txt**.
+It has no header and one or two columns.
+The first column must be the file path prefix for each GRM.
+The second column is optional and can be a number or a short GRM identifier.

+It is needed for --merge_grms, --deduct_grms, --make_core, --make_fore, and --minque.

+---

 ## Combining GRMs into one
 If a SNP is used in multiple GRMs, the SNP will be treated to be multiple identical SNPs in the resulting GRM.
 ```